omh11/Movie-Trailer-Website/README.txt

 How to Run Project
 ------------------
-Run the file entertainment_center.py in Python.
+Run the file entertainment_center.py in Python or execute the command "python entertainment_center.py".
 Make sure that all other files in repository are in the same path as entertainment_center.py

 Extra Credit Description